 The importance of laws, whether they are those that govern the class, the school, or the country, is consistently reinforced throughout the school day.
 Pupils are taught the value and reasons behind laws (rules) that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Positive behaviour management strategies are implemented throughout the school and rules and expectations are reinforced through school assemblies and class circle times.
 Visits from authorities such as the Police and Fire Service help reinforce this message.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for all pupils to make choices safely, through provision of a safe environment and empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our curriculum in areas such as e-safety, anti-bullying, sex and relationship education and drugs awareness education.
-Whether it is through choice of learning challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.
+Through their choice of learning challenge, of how they present their learning, or participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.

 Tolerance of Different Faiths and Beliefs

 Charville is situated in an area of great cultural diversity; therefore we place a great emphasis on promoting diversity with the children.
-Assemblies are regularly planned to address this issue either directly or through the inclusion of stories and celebrations from a variety of faiths and cultures.
-Our RE and PSHE teaching reinforce this.
+Assemblies are regularly planned to address these issues either directly or through the inclusion of stories and celebrations from a variety of faiths and cultures.
+We also focus on a language of the month which is reflective of our school community.
+Our RE and PSHE teaching reinforces this.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
-For example, in RE children learn about ta range of religions.
+For example, in RE children learn about a range of religions.
 They have opportunities to visit different places of worship.
 Through this our children gain an enhanced understanding of their place in a culturally diverse society.